erezcoh4/SIDIS_at_BAND/README.md

 Sep-9, 2021
 -------------
+1. Added a counter for the number of deuterons in the event
-1. Added number of particles from main species to output CSV file:
+2. Added number of particles from main species to output CSV file:
     "Npips,Npims,Nelectrons,Ngammas,Nprotons,Nneutrons,",
 The reason for this is that we observe too many events with z > 0.9, which are featured by MX = 2 (namely, exclusive events).
 We want to understand and perhaps throw away these unwanted events